believerjo/js-node-react-mongodb/README.md

 # js-node-react-mongodb
-First attempt a node, express, react and mongoldb stack
+First attempt at node, express, react and mongo-db stack